 Is Uranium Glass Jewelry Safe to Wear?

-First a little history: Who put uranium in glass and why?
+First a little history:

 The practice of adding small amounts of uranium to enhance the color of glass and pottery glaze traces back nearly 2000 years.
 Archeologists in Italy discovered an ancient Roman mosaic wall from the year 79 AD with greenish-yellow tiles containing the element.